musco-ai/musco-pytorch/README.md

      - how many times to compress each layer (```nglobal_iters = 2```, by default 1)

-- **CompressorVBMF**:  ranks are determined  by  aglobal analytic solution of variational Bayesian matrix factorization (EVBMF)
+- **CompressorVBMF**:  ranks are determined  by a global analytic solution of variational Bayesian matrix factorization (EVBMF)
     - Tucker2 decomposition is used for nn.Conv2d layers with kernels (n, n), n > 1
     - SVD is used for nn.Linear and nn.Conv2d with kernels (1, 1)
     - You can optionally specify: